We are committed to respect, support, and the wellbeing of all

 ASDB Tucson Campus

 The ASDB Tucson Campus maintains both a day program and a residential program.
 Students participating in the day program attend school during the day and then return home later in the afternoon.
 Students in the residential program live in on-campus dormitories, returning home when school is not in session.
-There are four dormitories available for students who are deaf and hard of hearing and four dormitories available for students who are blind or visually impaired.
+There are two dormitories available for students who are deaf and hard of hearing and two dormitories available for students who are blind or visually impaired.
 Each dorm has a team leader, teaching parents, residential services assistants and a night supervisor who oversee the safety, well-being and social needs of each student in their care.

 Phoenix Day School for the Deaf